-Development is led by the CGIAR Excellence in Breeding Platform, which supports CGIAR and national agricultural research system programs to adopt the breeding workflows and data management practices required to adopt the EBS.
+Development is led by the CGIAR Excellence in Breeding Platform and the CGIAR Breeding Resources Initiative, which support CGIAR and national agricultural research system programs to adopt the breeding workflows and data management practices required to adopt EBS.

-The EBS is being developed for CGIAR, national and private sector breeding institutions delivering improved varieties to farmers in Africa, Asia and Latin America.
-Eligible institutions will only need to cover adoption and on-going operational and support costs to use the EBS.
+EBS is being developed for CGIAR, national and private sector breeding institutions delivering improved varieties to farmers in Africa, Asia and Latin America.

 EBS is currently in use at five CGIAR programs participating in the development and implementation of the system.
 Learn more about our partners.
 EBS is currently being deployed for a wider range of crops before becoming fully operational and available across CGIAR and NARES breeding programs.